marorcas/job-resourcing/README.md

 - Created a test for fetching all jobs
 - Created function to fetch all jobs
 - Fixed frontend testing globals issue

+### 17/10/2024

+- Created test for fetching all temps
+- Created function to fetch all temps